 Share this Post

-If you already have a basement waterproofing system, you are likely to have a sump pump connected.
-That also means you have a sump pump discharge line going through the basement wall to the outside.
-That transition from inside to outside can be the deciding factor in how your holiday season will turn out.
+If you already have a basement waterproofing system, a sump pump will likely be connected.
+That also means a sump pump discharge line goes through the basement wall to the outside.
+That transition from inside to outside can decide how your holiday season will turn out.

 In Connecticut and New York, the winters can get brutally cold.
 Temperatures in these two states can go as low as -10 to -20 degrees year after year.

-Discharge Line Installation
+Discharge Pipe Installation

 Dry Well or Drain Field Installation

 Some homes already have a way to get water 8+ feet away into the hard-pan soil area.
 One such installation is called a dry well or a drain field.
-An underground pipe that is pitched away from the house connects to a bubbler pot surrounded by a three-quarter-inch stone.
+An underground pipe pitched away from the house connects to a bubbler pot surrounded by a three-quarter-inch stone.
 The water gets absorbed into the hard-pan soil and directed away through underground capillaries.

-Why Does the Discharge Lines Freeze-up?
+Why Do the Discharge Lines Freeze-up?

-The water coming out of the sump pump discharge line will begin to freeze with layers of ice in the middle of the night when it is colder.
+The water from the sump pump discharge line will begin to freeze with layers of ice in the middle of the night when it is colder.
 It will freeze shut the 1½-inch opening with solid ice.
 The lower layers of snow, sleet, and freezing rain on the ground will continue to melt and get absorbed into the backfill area.

-The stress will weaken the PVC joints and cause the discharge line to start leaking or burst.
+The stress will weaken the PVC joints and cause the discharge line to leak or burst.
 Eventually, the sump pump will burn out its motor.
-The result is water in the basement from a dead sump pump, and possibly a pipe leak or burst.
+The result is water in the basement from a dead sump pump and possibly a pipe leak or burst.

 Town or City Sewer System

-If you live in suburbia or city code says not to tap into the sewer line, you have another option.
+If you live in suburbia or the city code says not to tap into the sewer line, you have another option.
 A unique overflow fixture is attached between the outside discharge pipe and a 4-inch dry well pipe.
 This connection allows water to flow when pipes freeze underground or jam up with other blockages.

 The groundwater temperature in Connecticut and New York consistently ranges between 44 and 54 degrees in the summer and winter.
 The water will not freeze as it exits the Freeze-Free vent.